Mike O'Meara Show: History

 The Mike O'Meara Show was a nationally syndicated radio talk show featuring shock jocks Mike O'Meara, Buzz Burbank, and Robb Spewak.
 It succeeded the Don and Mike Show after Don Geronimo retired on April 11, 2008.
 Most stations which syndicated the previous show continued to air The Mike O'Meara Show via the CBS-owned Westwood One Radio Network.
-The show's flagship station was 106.7 WJFK in Washington, D.C.
+The show's flagship station was 106.7 WJFK-FM in Washington, D.C.
 The show was named "Best Afternoon Drive Radio Show" in the 2008 Best of Northern Virginia list in Northern Virginia Magazine.

-In July 2009, when its flagship station, 106.7 WJFK, was converted to an all-sports radio station by CBS Radio, The Mike O'Meara Show was discontinued on 106.7.
+In July 2009, when its flagship station, 106.7 WJFK-FM, was converted to an all-sports radio station by CBS Radio, The Mike O'Meara Show was discontinued on 106.7.
 Simultaneously, the Westwood One Radio Network ceased syndication of the show nationwide.
 The term of Mike O'Meara's contract with CBS Radio ended on December 1, 2009.

 On December 7, 2009, The Mike O'Meara Show returned as a podcast, and broadcast on terrestrial radio during the 5:00 p.m. drive slot on KCJJ in Coralville, Iowa, a former CBS affiliate of The Don and Mike Show.

 The podcast format of The Mike O'Meara Show has taken on three incarnations.
 The Mike O'Meara Show is the daily podcast that is available for download around the world and kept broadcast-friendly for airing on terrestrial radio.
 The Mike O'Meara Bonus Hour is a weekly podcast available via subscription, which is uncensored and the topics covered extend to those typically not allowed in radio or they take on a game format.
 The Mike O'Meara Show RAW started as a series of three one-hour-long podcasts available via subscription, which covered topics of sex, porn and strippers.
 In the RAW 1.0 series, Mike and the gang entertained porn star Carmen Hart (Episode 2) and celebrated Robb's birthday by bringing in two dancers (Episode 3).
 RAW 3, included audio taken from the show's spring break trip to Florida.

 O'Meara announced on his podcast on November 13, 2012, that "The Mike O'Meara Show" will be returning to the airwaves.
-O'Meara, along with Burbank, Spewak and Santana, returned on January 14, 2013, to talker WTNT, 730 AM/102.9 FM; however their stay on WTNT was short-lived after that station changed formats in December 2013.
+O'Meara, along with Burbank, Spewak and Santana, returned on January 14, 2013, to talker WTNT/730 AM; however their stay on WTNT was short-lived after that station changed formats in December 2013.

-The 1,000th free episode of The Mike O'Meara Show took place on February 19, 2014., while the 2,000th free episode aired on May 4, 2018.
+The 1,000th free episode of The Mike O'Meara Show took place on February 19, 2014, while the 2,000th free episode aired on May 4, 2018, and the 3,000th aired on January 24, 2023.

+On April 3, 2024, O'Meara announced that Santana had left the show, and that the show's ties with Santana's Podville Media had been severed.
+O'Meara intended to continue the show, with Spewak staying on board.